Lan956616/YouTubeLooper-ChromeExtension/README.md

 </p>

 ## YouTubeLooper_ChromeExtension
-**YouTubeLooper** is a lightweight Chrome Extension that enables seamless video loop control with custom repeat counts and range playback settings — all with one click.
+**YouTubeLooper** is a lightweight Chrome Extension that lets you loop YouTube videos with custom repeat counts and playback ranges — all with a single click.

 ## Table of Contents
 - [Demo](#demo)